They May Be Rich in Omega-3 Fatty Acids, but Sardines… are Super Gross

 Omega-6 fats include linoleic acid and arachidonic acid.
 Omega-3 fats come in two forms including alpha-linolenic acid, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).

 The form made by plants (seeds and nuts), called alpha-linolenic acid (ALA) is a little different from EPA and DHA.
-Although our body converts ALA to DHA or EPA as needed, fish or krill (shrimp-like crustacean) are probably still the best source of omega-3s because they are a direct source of DHA and EPA.
+Although our body converts ALA to DHA or EPA as needed, fish or krill (shrimp-like crustacean) is probably still the best source of omega-3s because they are a direct source of DHA and EPA.

 But not all fish are created equal and some have more omega-3s than others.
 The following eight fish are all rich in omega-3 fatty acids: